-Figure 14: CAD drawing of angled aerial view of design #4.
+Figure 13.
+Side view of assembled CAD drawing of concept #4.

 After consulting with our advisors it was determined that some of the components had to be redesigned to simplify the mechanism, while also building the mechanism as soon as possible.
 Doing so will allow ample amount of time to test.
 This is because the ideal set up and performance of the design won't be known until ample testing is conducted.
 So as result let's discuss the features of our final design.